maramHasri/project2copyrepo/DEPLOYMENT.md

 ## Important Notes

+1. **Password Migration**: If you have existing users with bcrypt hashed passwords, they will need to reset their passwords since we switched to argon2.

-1. **File Uploads**: The `uploads` directory will be ephemeral on Render.
+2. **File Uploads**: The `uploads` directory will be ephemeral on Render.
 Consider using cloud storage (AWS S3, Cloudinary) for production.

-2. **Database Migrations**: If you have existing data, you'll need to run Alembic migrations:
+3. **Database Migrations**: If you have existing data, you'll need to run Alembic migrations:
    ```bash
    alembic upgrade head
    ```

-3. **Environment Variables**: Make sure to set all required environment variables in Render dashboard.
+4. **Environment Variables**: Make sure to set all required environment variables in Render dashboard.

-4. **CORS**: The current CORS configuration allows all origins (`"*"`).
+5. **CORS**: The current CORS configuration allows all origins (`"*"`).
 For production, specify your frontend domain.

 ## Troubleshooting

-- If you get Rust-related errors, the updated requirements should fix this
+- ✅ **Rust errors fixed**: The updated requirements and code changes eliminate all Rust dependencies
 - If database connection fails, check the `DATABASE_URL` format
 - If the app doesn't start, check the logs in Render dashboard
+- If users can't login, they may need to reset passwords due to the hashing algorithm change